My Computer Tips

 New profiles: skip

-If you prefer not to use the terminal to access your firewall, ufw (Uncomplicated Firewall) has a GUI, it can be accessed by entering the following command in the terminal
+If you prefer not to use the terminal to access your firewall, ufw (Uncomplicated Firewall) has a user-friendly GUI (gufw).
+It can be accessed by entering the following command in the terminal or from the main menu in your Linux distribution.

 sudo gufw